mrpandey/ccwc/readme.md

 **Known Bugs**

-- [ ] `./ccwc -wlcm - -` is only reading once from input.
-Process stdin sequentially, not concurrently.
+- [ ] `cat sample_texts/test.txt | ./ccwc -wlcm - -` does not read from stdin second time.
+This behaviour is same as `wc`.
+Should I fix?